 - Yorkshire & The Humber – Yorkshire & Humberside Welfare Rights Officers Group

 The Welfare Benefits Unit hold a bi-annual Forum meeting for advisers in York and North Yorkshire.
 Meetings are open to advisers and support workers from any organisation.
 Contact the Welfare Benefits Unit for more information.

-Advice Leeds hold a Welfare Rights Group quarterly (currently facilitated by Gipsil on Advice Leeds’ behalf).
-Meetings are open to advisers from any organisation.
-Contact Sarah Duffy or Robert McHugh for more details or to join mailing list
+The Yorkshire regional Welfare Rights Group meets bi monthly in Leeds centre (currently facilitated by GIPSIL).
+Meetings are open to advisers from any organisation operating in Yorkshire.
+Contact Sarah Duffy or Robert McHugh for more details or to join mailing list.

 - East – Suffolk Advice Network

 The group meets regularly and participants are from most of the Suffolk based advice services.
 The network covers providers of advice in welfare benefits, housing and debt but also other topics when needed.
 Contact Paul Brooks at Suffolk County Council.

 A group of welfare rights advisers who meet a few times a year to discuss welfare benefit issues.
 If you would like to attend please contact Nicola Wallace.